Date published: 31 August, 2017

 This option therefore aims to encourage landscape-scale collaborative projects between two or more landowners by providing support for project facilitation and co-ordination.
 The subsequent management activity can be supported through other options within the Forestry Grant Scheme.

-Grant support of £250 per day is available for up to 40 days to support the cost of a project co-ordinator for the following stages of a project:
+Grant support of £250 per day is available for up to 40 days, or up to 10 days for small-scale (<10ha) woodland creation schemes, to support the cost of a project co-ordinator for the following stages of a project:

 Feasibility – this stage is the initial exploratory phase and focuses on: